JoeOwnage67/5E-XENOS/README.md

 - Adds small body type to Halfling and Goblin.
 - Adds large body type to Troll.
 - Vanilla Factions are patched to include the new xenotypes.

+If you like this, you can buy me a coffee: ko-fi.com/joeownage